Generic Name: cobicistat (koe-BIK-i-stat)

 - Kidney disease—Use with caution.
 May make this condition worse.

-Proper Use of cobicistat
+Proper use of cobicistat

 Take cobicistat exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-cobicistat should be taken with food.
+Take cobicistat with food.

 Do not change the dose or stop using cobicistat without checking first with your doctor.
 When your supply of cobicistat is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of cobicistat.

 If you are also taking an antacid containing aluminum or magnesium, take it at least 2 hours before or after cobicistat with atazanavir.
-Ask your doctor or pharmacist before taking any other medications for your stomach or heartburn.
+Ask your doctor or pharmacist before taking any other medicines for your stomach or heartburn.